 - Decreased chance of injury.
 The run-walk method causes less wear and tear on the body, decreasing the chance of injuries.
 Continuous use of muscle will result in fatigue much quicker.
 This method will allow a runner to go farther and/or longer before fatigue sets in.

 - Quicker recovery.
 With less wear and tear on the body also come quicker recover after a run.
-I know from experience that I can walk all over Disney World after doing 13.1 miles and still not be sore the next day.
+I know from experience that I can walk all over a city after doing 13.1 miles and still not be sore the next day.
 I generally don’t have a lot of pain after a long race because of the walk breaks.

 - Interval training.
 This is a form of interval training which means that you can burn more fat and calories than running at a constant pace.
 Which is great if you are like me and trying to lose a few pounds.